AyeshaAsna/AyeshaAsna/README.md

 👩‍💻 Hi, I'm Ayesha Asna

-🎓 Data Science Graduate | 📊 Data Enthusiast | 💡 Lifelong Learner
+🎓Artificial Intelligence and Data Science Graduate | 📊 Data Enthusiast | 💡 Lifelong Learner

 I’m passionate about turning raw data into meaningful insights.
 I enjoy working on real-world problems using data analysis, machine learning, and visualization techniques.
 My goal is to continuously learn, build impactful projects, and grow as a data professional.

 🚀 About Me

-🎓 Graduate in Data Science
+🎓 Graduate in Artificial Intelligence and Data Science

 📈 Interested in Machine Learning & Analytics